swarad07/swarad07.github.io/_posts/2020-05-02-Unused-Standing-Vehicle-care.md

 While starting your unused car we need to have some additional steps, consider this as a checklist,

-- Even before starting we need to check the underside of the car for any leakages around the engine bay, fuel tank, and wheels.
+- Even before starting, we need to check the underside of the car for any leakages around the engine bay, fuel tank, and wheels.
 - Put your key into the ignition, but don't start the engine just yet.
 - Wait for a good 1-2 minutes for all fluids, oils, to circulate through all systems, allowing them to undergo a smooth start-up.
 - Check for any warning lights on the dashboard.